daniel-isidro/customer_segmentation/README.md

 # Introduction

+I currently work in a company that serves goods to thousands of customers in several countries.
+I wanted to **create a tool** that would be useful to the sales managers in those countries by quickly showcasing what customers to contact next, in order to **grow sales** and **customer retention**.
+That is how I came to know about RFM analysis.

+**RFM** is a method used for analyzing customer value.
+It is commonly used in database marketing and direct marketing and has received particular attention in retail and professional services industries.

+This project focuses on doing RFM analysis on my company sales and creating a **data visualization dashboard** showcasing **customer segmentation** that I can share with my colleagues in the countries.

 # Methodology

-Using a dataset that contains **sales orders** in a period of time, we will use **Python** to obtain the frequency, recency and monetary values in the last 365 days per customer.
+Using a dataset that contains **sales orders** in a period of time, we will use **Python** to obtain the **frequency, recency** and **monetary** values in the last 365 days per customer.
 Later with those values we will give **R, F, and M scores** to each customer, that will allow us to cluster them in different **segments**.

 # Requirements